-We are accredited by the British Association for Counselling and Psychotherapy (BACP) and work to their Ethical Framework for Good Practice.
+We are accredited by the British Association for Counselling and Psychotherapy (BACP) and work to their Ethical Framework for the Counselling Professions.
 The Counselling Foundation is committed to equal opportunities and welcomes everyone irrespective of race, gender, class, culture, marital status, physical ability, religion or sexual orientation.
 We also cater for clients with disabilities or who speak other languages.

 Our clients have supported our work with comments such as: